Wellness check: United States

 In the United States, if a law enforcement officer reasonably believes that someone inside a residence is in immediate danger or needs urgent assistance, and receives no response during a wellness check after knocking on the subject's door, they are lawfully able to enter the residence without a warrant.

-According to a March 2024 study by the Johns Hopkins Bloomberg School of Public Health, "Calls to police to check on the well-being of individuals were 74 percent more likely to be associated with fatal injury than police responses to an incident where shots had already been fired.
+According to a March 2024 study by the Johns Hopkins Bloomberg School of Public Health, "Calls to police to check on the well-being of individuals were 74% more likely to be associated with fatal injury than police responses to an incident where shots had already been fired.
 This includes wellness checks that did not explicitly involve threats or harm before an encounter with police."

 Notable occurrences

 In 2018, American comedian Pete Davidson posted a message to his Instagram that led fans to be concerned for his mental well-being.
 The New York Police Department conducted a wellness check with Davidson.

-Also in 2018, actress Vanessa Marquez was shot and killed by police in a wellness check requested by a neighbor; in mental distress, she had advanced on them with a replica of a gun, begging them to kill her.
+Also in 2018, actress Vanessa Marquez was shot and killed by police in a wellness check requested by a neighbor; in a state of distress, she had advanced on them with a replica of a gun, begging them to kill her.

 In October 2024, computer scientist Ward Christensen, inventor of the BBS, was found dead at home from a heart attack after his friends requested a wellness check.

-In November 2024, police found 26-year-old OpenAI whistleblower Suchir Balaji dead in his apartment in San Francisco, California, United States when they arrived there to conduct a wellbeing check.
+In November 2024, police found 26-year-old OpenAI whistleblower Suchir Balaji dead in his apartment in San Francisco, California, United States when they arrived there to conduct a wellness check.

-In February 2025, American actor Gene Hackman, his wife Betsy Arakawa, and one of their three dogs were found dead of natural causes at their residence in Santa Fe, New Mexico, after a welfare check.
+In February 2025, American actor Gene Hackman, his wife, Betsy Arakawa, and one of their three dogs were found dead of natural causes at their residence in Santa Fe, New Mexico, after a wellness check.